Margaret Minnicks has been writing for HubPages for a long time. She is an expert about a variety of subjects she writes about.

 During the summer months, we had to wash Mason jars squeaky clean so we could can peaches, tomatoes, and other foods for the winter.
-We would find out during the later if we hadn't washed the jars clean enough because the contents would spoil and had to be discarded.
+We would find out later if we hadn't washed the jars clean enough because the contents would spoil and had to be thrown away.

 Each child had designated chores to do.
 I have a scar on my right foot today from cutting it when I was chopping wood for the heater and the stove.
 I was driven miles away to the doctor and got three stitches to close the gap.

 Most of the housework was done on Saturdays.
 We washed our clothes on a scrub board until we got a washer with a wringer.
 We never had a dryer, but we put our clothes on a clothesline in the yard.
 During the cold months, our clothes would freeze on the line.
 We were responsible for ironing our own clothes by heating flat irons on the stove